mazelife/logparser_blog_post/doc/index.rst

 For parsing large log files, we care very much about performance.
 If, occasionally, a malformed log line appears we can note that fact and continue on, but we don't necessarily need detailed information about why it was malformed.
 For these reasons we chose attoparsec.

+Through the rest of this post, we assume the reader has a basic working knowledge of Haskell.
+If you're totally new to Haskell but the subject interests you, there's an excellent `overview <https://wiki.haskell.org/Introduction>`_ on the Haskell website, plus `a number excellent books <https://www.safaribooksonline.com/learn/new-languages/haskell>`_ on the subject in Safari's catalog.

 Simple parser 1: HTTP method
 -----------------------------